microsoft/fluentui-react-native/packages/components/Menu/SPEC.md

    * A RefObject to access the IButton interface.
 Use this to access the public methods and properties of the component.
    */
   componentRef?: React.RefObject<IFocusable>;

+  /*
+   * Source URL or name of the icon to show on the Button.
+   */
+  icon?: IconProps | ImageProps;

   /**
    * A callback to call on button click event